about

 project(s)

-"Hector had been enticed to the mines just as all the boys in town inevitably were at some point or another.
-Even if destiny couldn't be blamed and repeating histories fell short, there would have been his bravado, still, luring him to the Alamos Mining Company the day he turned 16."
+"Hector had been enticed to the mines just as all the boys in town inevitably were.
+Even if destiny couldn't be blamed, and repeating histories fell short, there would have been his bravado, still, luring him to the Alamos Mining Company."

 H.I.M